Arts Vision 2030 will be publicly released on October 27.

-The Plan was developed through an open, inclusive process, and the plan will be implemented in the same spirit.
-It is a plan by and for the community, and as such is owned by the community.
+The Plan was developed through an open, inclusive process, and the Plan will be implemented in the same spirit.
+It is a Plan by and for the community, and as such is owned by the community.
 No one organization is responsible for its implementation.
-The Bee Vradenburg Foundation and Cultural Office of the Pikes Peak Region will serve as stewards of it on behalf of the creative sector.
+However, the Cultural Office of the Pikes Peak Region and the Bee Vradenburg Foundation will serve as stewards of the Plan on behalf of the local creative sector.

 Funding & Management

 The cultural planning effort is stewarded by the Cultural Office of the Pikes Peak Region, which serves as the fiscal conduit for all funding and expenses, and the administrative lead.
 The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 24-member volunteer Cultural Plan Steering Committee.
 The Cultural Office’s Deputy Director, Angela Seals, serves as the local project coordinator with daily program involvement.